 What are my career prospects after graduation?

-Our Biomedicine programmes provide graduates with an excellent basis for a wide range of careers.
+Our Biomedicine courses provide you with transferable and technical knowledge and skills for a wide range of careers.
 Depending on your chosen course, you will be able to pursue a career in biomedicine, biotechnology, conservation, the pharmaceutical or food industries, forensic science, sports science, health care or research.
-Hear from BSc (Hons) Human Biology and Infectious Diseases student Karolina on her plans after she graduates.

 What will my timetable in first year look like?